Some injured workers who are age 50 or over are eligible to settle their claim.

-The structured settlement process is different for State Fund and self-insured employers.
+The claim resolution settlement process is different for State Fund and self-insured employers.

-You may initiate structured settlement discussions for an eligible worker’s claim by filing an application with L&I. However, structured settlements are voluntary and the decision whether to enter into a discussion is up to the worker and L&I.
+You may initiate claim resolution settlement discussions for an eligible worker's claim by filing an application with L&I. However, claim resolution settlements are voluntary and the decision whether to enter into a discussion is up to the worker and L&I.

 How to apply